 Firms' Histories and Their Capital Structures

-This paper examines how cash flows, investment expenditures and stock price histories affect corporate debt ratios.
+This paper examines how cash flows, investment expenditures and stock price histories affect debt ratios.
 Consistent with earlier work, we find that these variables have a substantial influence on changes in capital structure.
-Specifically, stock price changes and financial deficits (i.e., the amount of external capital raised) have strong influences on capital structure changes, but in contrast to previous conclusions, we find that their effects are subsequently at least partially reversed.
-These results indicate that although a firm's history strongly influence their capital structures, that over time, financing choices tend to move firms towards target debt ratios that are consistent with the tradeoff theories of capital structure.
+Specifically, stock price changes and financial deficits (i.e., the amount of external capital raised) have strong influences on capital structure changes, but in contrast to previous conclusions, we find that over long horizons their effects are partially reversed.
+These results indicate that although firms' histories strongly influence their capital structures, over time their capital structures tend to move towards target debt ratios that are consistent with the tradeoff theories of capital structure.

 Keywords: Capital structure, tradeoff, market timing, pecking order, stock returns, target debt ratio

 Suggested Citation: Suggested Citation